tilt-dev/tilt.build/docs/extensions.md

 - Custom buttons for operations like resetting a dev database or upgrading a dependency.

-And you want to share those snippets across repos or even between across companies!
+And you want to share those snippets across repos or even across companies!

 That's why Tilt has an extension system for writing and sharing snippets of Tiltfile functionality!